 Through the years, the Butler family has had the privilege of handling the funerals of such luminaries as Carrie Nation (who once knocked a cigar from the senior Butler’s mouth), a governor, U.S. senator, several Kansas City, Kansas mayors and several Archbishops of the Archdiocese of Kansas in Kansas City.
 And while the Butler family has certainly been honored to handle those funerals, they are just as honored and flattered to work with every family who comes through their doors.

 The Butler family’s desire is the same today as it was in 1905; to provide quality, caring service to the families of Kansas City, at affordable prices.

-is a Kansas City, Ks., native; a 1941 alum of Wyandotte High School and attended KU.
+was born in Kansas City, Ks., and was a 1941 graduate of Wyandotte High School and attended KU.
 After serving with the Air Corps during WWII, Joe officially entered the funeral business in 1947.
 In addition to serving as president of the Kansas City Funeral Directors Assoc., he was elected Wyandotte County coroner between 1951 and 1963 and also served on the board of Donnelly College and is member of Knights of Columbus, 40 & 8, VFW, American Legion and Rotary.
 He passed away on July 30, 2013.

 followed his father and grandfather’s footsteps by attending KU.
 He joined the firm in 1979, following his college graduation and works with families, as well as, overseeing funeral services.
 Jay is a former board member of the KCK Red Cross and is active with the Downs Syndrome Guild, Juvenile Diabetes Foundation and Kiwanis.